andreassiegel/4ndrs.xyz/content/posts/multiple-tool-versions-via-homebrew.md

 #### Using Git

-In order to be able to have a look at the full history from the command line, we have to clone the repository, even though we only need to retreive the commit history, i.e.:
+In order to be able to have a look at the full history from the command line, we have to clone the repository, even though we only need to retrieve the commit history, i.e.:

 - We don't need any actual files.
 - We don't need an actual checkout.